 h = an index running across all hours of the day in which inaccurate fuel type or fuel price information was supplied for any of the Market Party’s Generators; provided that one of the Bids in that hour “h” for at least one of the Market Party’s Generators must have had a Real Time Market LBMP or guarantee payment impact in accordance with Sections 23.4.3.3.3.2.2 or 23.4.3.3.3.2.3 of these Mitigation Measures

-Multiplier = a factor that may range between 1.0 and 1.5.
-The ISO shall consider the facts and circumstances presented by the Market Party when determining the appropriate multiplier to use.
+Multiplier = a factor of 1.0 or 1.5.
+The ISO shall use a 1.0 Multiplier if the Market Party has not been penalized for inaccurately reporting fuel type or fuel price information in the Real-Time Market over the 6 months prior to the market-day for which the penalty is being calculated.
+In all other cases the ISO shall use a 1.5 Multiplier.

 Updated reference levelgh = greater of a revised reference level calculated using the actual fuel costs of Generator g in hour h, or the reference level that would have been in place for the Generator in hour h, but for the Market Party’s submission of inaccurate fuel type and/or fuel price information